 - 2.1 Concurrent audit is an examination, which is contemporaneous with the occurrence of transactions or is carried out as near thereto as possible.
 It attempts to shorten the interval between a transaction and its examination by an independent person not involved in its documentation.
-There is an emphasis in favour of substantive checking in key areas rather than test checking.
-This audit is essentially a management process integral to the establishment of sound internal accounting functions and effective controls and setting the tone for a vigilance internal audit to preclude the incidence of serious errors and fraudulent manipulations. - 2.2 A concurrent auditor may not sit in judgement of the decision taken by bank/branch Manager or an authorised official.
+There is an emphasis in favour of substantive checking in key areas rather than test checking. - 2.2 A concurrent auditor may not sit in judgement of the decision taken by bank/branch Manager or an authorised official.
 However, the auditor will necessarily have to see whether the transactions or decisions are within the policy parameters laid down by the Head Office/Board of Directors, they do not violate the instructions or policy prescriptions of the Reserve Bank of India and that they are within the delegated authority and in compliance with the terms and conditions for exercise of delegated authority.